Teaching

 Courses Taught as Lead Instructor

-Global Modernisms: Avant-Garde Art and the Global Turn (200-level; proposed)
+Global Modernisms: Art and Empire in the Global Turn (proposed; 300-level)

 Courses Taught as Teaching Assistant